AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-008-martin-kleppmann.md

 +++

 Description = "Martin Kleppmann is a software engineer, entrepreneur, author and speaker.
-He co-founded Rapportive (acquired by LinkedIn in 2012) and Go Test It (acquired by Red Gate Software in 2009).
-An accomplished author and academic, Martin wrote a book for OReilly, called Designing Data-Intensive Applications, while working as a researcher at the University of Cambridge Computer Laboratory."
+He cofounded Rapportive (acquired by LinkedIn in 2012) and Go Test It (acquired by Red Gate Software in 2009).
+An accomplished author and academic, Martin wrote a book for OReilly, called Designing Data Intensive Applications, while working as a researcher at the University of Cambridge Computer Laboratory."

 aliases = ["/8"]
 author = "Alexandra Moxin"